Go to file

 Curve selection

 Currently the demo supports curve Ed25519 and RedPallas.
-To use RedPallas, pass --feature redpallas to all commands.
+To use RedPallas, pass -C redpallas to all commands (after --).
 When it's enabled, it will automatically switch to Rerandomized FROST and it can be used to sign Zcash transactions.